The Separability Problem in Quantum Mechanics: Insights from Research on Axiomatics and Human Language: Separability in human language

-We cannot, of course, go into the merits of this perspective on reality, where human language and the corresponding cognitive processes are seen as just one of many cognitive-conceptual structures that would have emerged in the course of evolution, from the very first moments of existence of our universe \citep{aertssozzo2015,aertssassoli2018,aertssassoli2022}.
 We do not know whether such a perspective will find some compelling experimental confirmation in the future.
 At present, it remains a speculative hypothesis that has the advantage of offering numerous powerful explanations for the otherwise incomprehensible behavior of microscopic quantum systems.
 Here, we will use it to help us reason about the separability issue, aware that it may turn out to be much more than just a suggestive analogy, in the future.

 So, according to the conceptuality interpretation, we will assume that a microscopic entity is conceptual in nature.
 Of course, by this we mean an entity that possesses the same nature as a human concept, even though it is not a human concept.
 This is a confusion we must not make: human concepts and microscopic entities are entirely different, just as a sound wave is completely different from an electromagnetic wave, even though they share the same undulatory nature.
 So, what we will do, in what follows, is to reason about human concepts assuming that what we can say about them can somehow be transferred to the quantum microscopic entities, by virtue of the fact that they too would possess a conceptual-like nature.